 A rather large mining bee, similar in size to species such as Andrena clarkella or A. scotica.
-Females have a buff thoracic pile, buff facial hairs, abdominal and hind tibia hairs, with slightly paler hairs on the side of the thorax.
+Females have a brown thoracic pile, buff-brown facial hairs, abdominal and hind tibia hairs, with slightly paler hairs on the side of the thorax.
 Males have a projection at the base of the mandibles and are largely covered with pale grey-brown hair, except the posterior half of the abdomen (tergites 3 – 5) which has darker hair.
-Females are similar to A. praecox but are larger with less reddish-brown colouration.
-It is a scarcely recorded species in Ireland and is listed as Data Deficient.
-Its relatively scarcity is puzzling, considering that Andrena clarkella, another large willow-specialist Andrena is quite common.
-A. apicata appears to be more or less restricted to deciduous woodlands, perhaps suggesting more precise habitat requirements.
+They are similar to the males of Andrena praecox, but are usually larger.
+The best feature to separate them is the final sternite at the end of the abdomen, which is long and squared-off in apicata, but slightly notched (dipped in the middle) in praecox.
+This feature is best observed under a microscope.
+Females are also similar to A. praecox but are larger with less reddish-brown colouration.
+It is a scarcely recorded species in Ireland and is listed as Data Deficient, despite its main foraging source, willow, being so common.
+It is more or less restricted to woodland margins in the southern counties, suggesting a lower tolerance to cooler conditions and perhaps more precise habitat requirements than other willow specialists like Andrena clarkella.

-Flight Period: An early flier, active from mid-March until mid-May, peaking in April.
+Flight Period: An early flier, active from mid March until early May, peaking in April.
 In most years, both sexes will be gone by the beginning of May.

 Habitat: Modern records come from deciduous woodland and scrub with abundant willows.
 Older records also include disused quarries.